alexmcqueen/spc-pbi-deneb/README.md

 #### PrimarySPCCategory
 The primary SPC category for a data point.
 If a data point is flagged as both improvement and concern it will show as improvement.
 #### IsSecondarySPCCategory
 Shows the secondary SPC category.
-If the parameter SplitMarkers is set to true then when a data point is flagged as both improvement and concern it will show as improvement.
+If the parameter SplitMarkers is set to true then when a data point is flagged as both improvement and concern it will show as concern (PrimarySPCCategory will be shown as improvement).
 If the parameter SplitMarkers is set to false then this will match the results of PrimarySPCCategory.
 #### ImprovementComments
 Generates the improvements comments for a data point.
 #### ConcernComments
 Generates the concern comments for a data point.
 #### SPCCategoryToolTip
 Generates the text which will be shown on the tooltip for the SPC category.
 This will combine the text generate in the fields ImprovementComments and ConcernComments.
+#### SPCImageUrl
+Calculates the base64 image encoding to use for variation.
+This will only be generated for the last datapoint in the series.
+#### SPCImageTooltip
+Calculates the tooltip text for the variation tooltip.
+This will only be generated for the last datapoint in the series.
+#### Capability
+Calculates the capability of the data series.
+#### CapabilityImageUrl
+Calculates the base64 image encodoing to use for assurance.
+This will only be generated for the last datapoint in the series.
+#### CapabilityImageTooltip
+Calculates the tooltip text for the assurance tooltip.
+This will only be generated for the last datapoint in the series.

 ### Layer
 The visual is made up of a number of different layers that contribute to the end design.
 There are lines drawn for the UCL, LCL, mean and if applicable the target.
 The results are also shown as a line.
 For each result datapoint a marker is shown which represents it's status against the SPC rules.
 Datapoints which breach rules will be shown as either improvement or concern.
 If a datapoint does not breach any rule then it will be shown as having common cause.